Best gaming headsets in 2025: I'd bet my ears on these headphones

 Don't buy if...

-❌ You plan on being on the move: Thanks to being wired only, and having a bit of a bulky cable, these aren't a great choice if you plan on taking them with you on the go.
+❌ You plan on being on the move: Thanks to being wired only, and having a bit of a bulky cable, it's not the best choice if you plan on taking them with you on the go.

 If you're like me, you care less about gamer-specific functionality and more about stellar sound quality.
 Of course, as gamers, we also want this to sound great for gaming.
-This is where Beyerdynamic's MMX 330 comes in, as they're certainly the best audiophile headphones for gaming that haven't opted to cut the cord.
+This is where Beyerdynamic's MMX 330 comes in, as it's certainly the best audiophile headset for gaming that hasn't opted to cut the cord.

-While these cans lack some gamer-specific features, such as USB connectivity, and RGB lighting, they absolutely nail the sound experience.
-This is thanks to the MMX 330 Pro's STELLAR.45 driver, which delivers incredibly punchy audio despite the Pro's open-back design (which, by the way, aids audio quality).
-There is a closed-back model available if you don't like sound leakage but we haven't had the chance to test them personally.
+While this headset lacks some gamer-specific features, such as USB connectivity and RGB lighting, it absolutely nails the sound experience.
+This is thanks to a pair of STELLAR.45 drivers, which deliver superbly punchy audio despite the Pro's open-back design (which, by the way, delivers an airy soundscape that's perfect for immersive gaming audio).

-There's little to dislike about the audio quality of these cans, as it's up there with the best we've heard.
-We're talking fantastic separation across all ranges, even within bass frequencies.
-And as far as gaming goes, these headphones help games to feel not just immersive but actually alive, with fantastic directional audio.
+There's little to dislike about the audio quality of this set, as it's up there with the best I've heard.
+We're talking fantastic separation across all ranges, even within bass frequencies, which are more of the defined variety than head-booming.
+And as far as gaming goes, this headset helps games to feel not just immersive but actually alive, with fantastic directional audio.

-Notably, this dethroned the DT 900 Pro X, also from Beyerdynamic, partially due to the inclusion of an excellent microphone.
+Notably, this dethroned the DT 900 Pro X, also from Beyerdynamic, partially due to the inclusion of an excellent microphone that elevates these cans from audio-nerd eargasms to gaming-suitable masters.
+Simply wonderful to listen to.

 Read our full Beyerdynamic MMX 330 Pro review.